Mitchell helps Jazz hold off Raptors, 115-112

 TAMPA, Fla.
+(AP) — Donovan Mitchell got to the foul line more than the Toronto Raptors did Friday night, and it was the difference for the Utah Jazz.

-(AP) — Donovan Mitchell scored eight of his 31 points in the final minute and a half to lead the Utah Jazz to a 115-112 victory over the Toronto Raptors on Friday night.
+Mitchell scored eight of his 31 points in the final minute and a half, going 4 for 5 the line as Utah held on for a 115-112 victory.

+“It’s not so much getting there, it’s finding ways to get there,” said Mitchell, who shot 15 for 16 in the game.
+The Raptors made 11 of 14 free throws.

+“For me, knowing how to get those fouls is what’s important,” Mitchell said.
+“We got into the bonus fairly early so that made it easier.
+It just feels like it’s part of my game, being aggressive.
+That’s what’s going to take this team to another level.”

 Pascal Siakam’s 3-point shot at the final horn spun around and out for the Raptors, who have lost seven straight.